Tax guide for Americans in Japan

 Japan has a comprehensive tax system that affects both residents and non-residents.
 Here are the key types of taxes you should be aware of.

-Japan's personal income tax is progressive, meaning the rate increases as your income increases.
-The rates range from 5% to 45%.
+Japan's income tax is progressive, meaning the rate increases as your income increases.
+Tax rates range from 5% to 45%.

 Taxable income (JPY*) | Tax rate (%) |